Chiharu-Hagihara/Chiharu-Hagihara/readme.md

 I am Beginner Engineer, from Japan.
 I make a variety of software.

-I'm currently doing ADMIN with MECS, ADMIN with AzisabaNetWork and Helper with Man10Server.
+I'm currently doing ADMIN on MECS, ADMIN on AzisabaNetWork and Helper on Man10Server.

 I love listening to music.
-Lately I've been listening to Avicii, SEKAI NO OWARI, Kenshi Yonezu, Justin Bieber and Yuzu.
+Lately I've been listening to Avicii, SEKAI NO OWARI, Kenshi Yonezu, Justin Bieber, King Gnu and Yuzu.

 __Can Languages__
 Fluent in: